programming-notes/javascript-from-ruby-challenge/03-functions-and-methods/02-function-basics.md

 When we define a function, we can provide an optional list of *parameters* (also called *arguments*).
 This is a list of values that will be available to use within the function body.

 Each parameter is actually a local variable that is only available within the body of the function.
-The concept of where a variable is defined and where it is available to use is referred to as the variable's <span class="keyword">scope</span>.
+The concept of where a variable is defined and where it is available to use is referred to as the variable's _scope_.
 As in Ruby, there are several levels of scope in JavaScript, and parameters are defined as having local scope.

 When we call (invoke) a function, we pass arguments or values which are assigned to each parameter in the list.
 For example, consider the method definition: